cosmo009/micro-python-projects/README.md

-# micro-python-projects
+# Micro Python Projects

-A bunch of beginner python projects which i have completed.
-I will be improvising them as i learn further.
+A bunch of beginner python projects which I have completed.
+I will be improvising them as I learn further.

+Beginners can refer and get ideas on which projects to aim next.🎯